lowrycito/handbook/pages/study-manual-general-handbook-25-temple-and-family-history-work.md

 ### Stake Presidency

-The stake president holds the keys for the work of salvation and exaltation in the stake.
+The stake president holds the keys for God’s work of salvation and exaltation in the stake.
 He and his counselors have the following responsibilities for the temple and family history aspect of that work:

   * Ensure that the doctrine and blessings of temple and family history work are taught regularly in stake meetings.